 - Screw to screw: 3.02″

 These dimensions are based on the Dimarzio Red Velvet single-coils.
 You can find the dimensional drawing here.
-You will find that these dimensions are universal with most single-coil pickups on the market, no matter who is manufacturing them.
+You will find that these dimensions are universal.
+At least with most single-coil pickups on the market, no matter who is manufacturing them.

 Telecaster pickups are different from the Stratocaster sets.
 The bridge pickup in particular is mounted to the body in a way that makes it pretty unique.
 The bridge and middle are more like a strat pickup but have a cover.

 The T-Style bridge pickup of a telecaster has the following dimensions:

 - Height: 0.685″

 - Dimarzio Twang king Bridge Reference Drawing